Optimización usando Servidores

 func _body_moved(state, index):

-# Created your own canvas item, use it here.
+# Created your own canvas item; use it here.

-RenderingServer.canvas_item_set_transform(canvas_item, state.transform)
+RenderingServer.canvas_item_set_transform(ci_rid, state.transform)

 func _ready():